Miracloon/pflotran-documentation/user_guide/cards/simulation_cards/checkpoint_card.rst

 ---------------

 CHECKPOINT
- Opens the CHECKPOINT block, although block form is not required if only one option is specified.
+ Opens the CHECKPOINT block and turns on checkpointing with a default '-restart.*' file being generated at the end of a simulation.
+The TIMES and PERIODIC TIME/TIMESTEP cards below are necessary for checkpointing at specific times or timestep increments.
 The checkpoint card block must be located within the :ref:`simulation-card` block.

-At least one of the following must be used:

 TIMES <time_unit> <double> <double> . . . <double>
  Specifies the points in time when checkpoint file output is desired, where